fallenapollonian/fallenapollonian.github.io/articles/sexism.md

 Survey data suggests that about one out of five undergraduate women experience an attempted or completed sexual assault during their college years [(Krebs et al., 2007)](https://www.ojp.gov/pdffiles1/nij/grants/221153.pdf).

+## Male Disposability

+Empathic sadness was higher in women, but both men and women display higher empathic sadness toward women than toward men [(Stuijfzand et al., 2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5112287/).

+There exists a greater moral condemnation of men's assaults on women and the belief that the victims of these assaults are in greater danger.
+This does not depend on gender, age, level of education, or political ideology of the respondent [(Felson & Feld, 2009)](https://pubmed.ncbi.nlm.nih.gov/19746441/).

 </div>